Guidelines for Packing your Suitcase for coming to Thailand

 Swimming Trunks – Swimsuit for Thailand

 Thailand is famous for its paradisiacal beaches; you will be foolish to miss the opportunity to visit the south of Thailand during your stay in Thailand.
 Also, swimming pools can be easily found in every town and city.
-Your evenings and weekends can easily be spent at the local swimming pool, so bring your favourite swimming trunks/swimsuit; it saves trying to find one that fits once you have arrived!
+Your evenings and weekends can easily be spent at the local swimming pool, so bring your favorite swimming trunks/swimsuit; it saves trying to find one that fits once you have arrived!

 Sturdy Hiking Shoes for Thailand